anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 print(f'id(2): {id(2)}')
 ```

+*Ex 4.
+Inspecting the identifiers when a and b store numbers.*

 This time, there are a lot more `print` statements, but we're still doing the same steps we did in the beginning.
 We're just checking on the values and their identifiers as we update the variables.

 When we run this code, we will see something like this: